jonjon81/wprig-testing/README.md

 ### Installing

+*** Using Yarn commands instead of NPM worked better.
+Many errors kept arrising with NPM.
+However you still need to have NPM installed.

 1. place the wprig-sheridan theme in the /wp-content/themes/ folder of your local development environment

 2. WP Rig configuration